BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **I love my phone.
+I hate my phone.**

+I have started going to bed with my e-reader, my organiser (I need I need to stop calling it my Filofax, I’m not a yuppie), and a couple of well sharpened pencils.
+I also have a laptop running with a highly minimal Linux set up.
+It works, but it isn’t a joy to use.
+This means that when I wake up at four in the morning like I did this morning I can read, I can do some writing and I can even do some work at a pinch.
+I did all of those things.

+It all worked fine until I went for a cup of tea and decided to reward myself with 10 minutes on the phone.
+Needless to say that was closer to an hour.
+But on the other hand, using my phone on my daily walk as I am doing right now enables me to compose this article.
+I can and do get more important things done whilst getting some exercise and enjoying the morning sun.

+So I have good grounds to hate my phone and equally good grounds to love it.
+But perhaps the real story is I would love my life better if I developed stronger willpower.

 #### **How a combination of AI and pencils is helping me avoid distractions**

 As a stoic sage, or at least someone who aspires to be a stoic sage, I regard life as a struggle.
 It doesn’t hugely matter what that struggle is.
 The point is how I respond to it.
 So I don’t regard AI as a good thing or a bad thing.
 It is however a thing.
 And it is a thing that we are all having to respond to.